edhenry/edhenry.github.io/_posts/2019-12-8-NeurIPS-Notes.md

 * Large initial learning rates are crucial for generalization
 * Scaling back by a certain factor at certain epochs
 	* small learning rates early on lead to better train and test performance?
-* LEarning rate schedule changes the order of patterns in the data whcih influence the network
+* Learning rate schedule changes the order of patterns in the data whcih influence the network
 	* class signitures in the data that admit what the class is, but it will ignore other patterns in the data
 * Large learning rates initially learn easy patterns but hard-to-fit patterns after annealing
 * Non-convexity is crucial because different learning rate schedules will find different solutions